COVID-19 Care Preparation and Pathways

 Risk stratification is the process where the consumer supplies information about themselves and their condition to find the best care pathway for them.

-The Queensland Health COVID Care Self Checker, Billie the Bot automated phone service, and the National Coronavirus Helpline are all designed to screen consumers and risk stratify their symptoms to determine the most appropriate care pathway for them.
+The healthdirect Australia’s COVID-19 Symptom and Antiviral Eligibility Checker and the National Coronavirus Helpline are all designed to screen consumers and risk stratify their symptoms to determine the most appropriate care pathway for them.

 An individual is considered at low risk of deterioration when they have no clinical features suggestive of moderate or more severe disease: